 VLOOKUP with Text

-One of the basic criteria to work with VLOOKUP is the “lookup” value should be the same in the result cell and also in the main data table, but sometimes even though lookup value looks the same in either cell still we end up getting error value as #N/A!.
+One of the basic criteria to work with VLOOKUP is the “lookup” value should be the same in the result cell and also in the main data table, but sometimes even though the lookup value looks the same in either cell still we end up getting an error value as #N/A!.
 This is because the format of the vlookup value must be different in either cell.
 So in this article, we will show you how to work with the text format of the Vlookup value.

 Example of VLOOKUP for Text

 Below is an example of excel VLOOKUP for text.

-In the above data, everything looks like numbers but when we sum it we should get a total value of 3712054 but when we apply SUM excel function we get the below number.
+In the above data, everything looks like numbers, but when we sum it, we should get a total value of 3712054, but when we apply the SUM excel function, we get the below number.

 The reason behind this is because some numbers are stored as text values.
 So, how do we identify text values?